Corpus Christi Fury: History

 For the 2011 season, the Hammerheads joined the Southern Indoor Football League.
 Finishing at 7–5, the Hammerheads lost to the Louisiana Swashbucklers in the first round of the playoffs.
 After the 2011 season, the Hammerheads left the SIFL to help start the Lone Star Football League.

 The team was removed from the Lone Star Football League following the 2012 season.
 In 2013, the team played in the Ultimate Indoor Football League and renamed as the Corpus Christi Fury (the logos were originally designed for a proposed 2012 UIFL expansion team, the Danville Dragons).

-After falling to the Florida Tarpons in Ultimate Bowl III, the Fury returned to the Ultimate Bowl in 2014.
+The fury fell to the Florida Tarpons in Ultimate Bowl III, but returned to the Ultimate Bowl in 2014.
 The team defeated the Tarpons 60–23 to claim their first championship in franchise history.

 For the 2015 season, the Fury played in the X-League after the UIFL ceased operations.
-The Fury would also go winless in this season.
+The Fury also was winless that season.

 On October 1, 2015, the Fury joined American Indoor Football after the X-League folded.
+The team's coach remained LaDaniel Marshall working under general manager Robert Wehling and owner, Chad Dittman.
 The team cancelled several games during the 2016 season and only played one game against another AIF member.
-While never announced by the team itself, the Fury appeared to have folded before their May 15, 2016, game against the New Mexico Stars, giving the Stars 24 hours' notice that they would be unable to make the game.
-They also announced their May 22 home game was cancelled on the day of the game over social media without explanation.
-They were removed from the AIF website after the completion of the 2016 season.
-AIF would cease all operations in July 2016 but the Fury appear to have folded prior to and independently of this.
-In October, a new indoor football team was announced to begin play in 2017 out of the American Bank Center called the Corpus Christi Rage.
-The new team had no connection to the former Hammerheads/Fury franchise and was a member of the new National Arena League.
-This team, however, also went winless and failed to complete the 2017 season.
+While never announced by the team, the Fury appeared to have folded before their May 15, 2016, game against the New Mexico Stars, giving the Stars 24 hours' notice that they would be unable to make the game.
+They also announced their May 22 home game was cancelled over social media on the day of the game without explanation.